mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 Is the information correct?
 [Y/n]
 {% endhighlight %}

-And all is great.
-It's going to bring across a group as well for us, we can fill out a little bit of information and everything is fine and dandy.
+After filling out a little information, we now have our user and, from the output, it looks like we got a group named after the user created as well.

-Next up, we're going to have to deal with SSH keys: so we're going to be deploying with Capistrano and we don't really want to be passing around passwords so we're going to use a public key.
-If you're not familiar with this, basically what you can do is: you have a `.ssh` directory in a home directory and you have an `authorized_keys` file which is just a list of keys that are allowed to access that account.
-But there are a few kind of gotchas: we've got to make sure permissions are just right so we're going to make this directory but we've got to make sure it's made with a certain mode so only the user- so that a specific user can access it...
+As we're going to be deploying our application with Capistrano and we don't want to be passing around passwords, we now want to set up SSH keys.
+If you're not familiar with the concept, you can use SSH keys to log into a user account without entering a password by putting your public key in a file called `authorized_keys` in the user's home directory.
+There are a few tricky things to be aware of though particularly regarding permissions of the files involved in this process.
+The first thing we need to do is create a `.ssh` directory but do it in a way that means only the owner can access it...

 {% highlight console %}
 # mkdir -m 700 ~mcp/.ssh
 {% endhighlight %}

-And then we're going to add our key to the `authorized_keys` file and, because I'm running as `root` as well, we've just got to make sure that we `chown` it to the right user.
+Then we're going to add our key to the `authorized_keys` file and, as I am running as `root` and not `mcp`, we need to make sure that we `chown` everything to the right user so they can access it.

 {% highlight console %}
 # vi ~mcp/.ssh/authorized_keys